cartopher/automate-sangis-python/README.md

 ````

 __10.__ Next, open the `sangis_download.py` module and analyze the code.
-- Refer to the documentation below to help guide your understanding of the main module's logic.
+- Refer to the section below to help guide your understanding of the main module's logic.

+## Script Overview

 ### Important Imports
 *__Notice__: the bottom import is called `sangis_credentials`; this is the name of the Python file that contains our login credentials for accessing the SanGIS/SANDAG GIS Data Warehouse website.
 Importing the module allows us to access and use those variables in our main module.
 We carry out this process in the `login_credentials()` method below.*